thaisavelino/site-personal/README.md

 # CV Website
-Website with my professional experiences and informations.
+Website with my professional informations.

 ## Technologies used